bsx-exchange/bsx-sdk-py/docs/source/getting-started.rst

 Introduction
 ------------

-This SDK provide methods to perform basic trading operations on BSX Exchange
+This SDK provides methods to perform basic trading operations on BSX Exchange

 Basic usage
 -----------